Baby Products I Actually Use Every Day (Minimalist, Real-Life Mom Essentials That Are Worth It)

 It has gentle oils and works well for topical relief.

-👉 This helped during teething phases without needing anything complicated.
+👉 This helped during teething phases without giving baby complicated ingredients.

-This is one of my favorite “non-baby” baby items.
+A small 2.5 gallon automatic trash can is one of my favorite “non-baby” baby items:

 I don’t have to touch anything with dirty diapers.